derekgwatson/bot-team/dorothy/GOOGLE_OAUTH_SETUP.md

 - Check for typos or extra spaces in the email list

 **Session issues:**
-- Ensure `SECRET_KEY` is set and doesn't change between restarts
+- Ensure `FLASK_SECRET_KEY` is set and doesn't change between restarts
 - Clear browser cookies and try again

 **Development with multiple domains:**